bitnom/KaggleBox/README.md

 - **Connection issues**: Verify ngrok token is correct and tunnel is active
 - **Permission denied**: Check SSH key was created with proper permissions (600)
 - **Backup issues**: Check `/kaggle/working/kagglebox-rsync.log` for errors
+- **Ollama issues**: Check if model is properly downloaded and Ollama service is running
 - **Clean restart**: Set `BACKUP_KAGGLEBOX = False` to disable backups if needed
+- **Debug mode**: Set `DEBUG = True` to see detailed output during setup

 ## Use Cases

 - **Remote Development**: Use VS Code, IntelliJ, etc. with Kaggle's powerful hardware
-- **Persistent Environment**: Your setup persists across notebook sessions
+- **Persistent Environment**: Your setup persists across notebook sessions with comprehensive backup
-- **AI Development**: Use Ollama for local LLM development and testing
+- **AI Development**: Use Ollama for local LLM development and testing with Gollama management
 - **Package Installation**: Install software with sudo access
 - **Long-term Projects**: Work on projects spanning multiple sessions

+## Backup System

+The automatic backup system uses rsync with extensive exclusions to avoid backing up temporary and cache files.

 ## TODO